 How Lawyers Can Help in Divorce Mediation

-The use of mediation in divorce cases has become widespread.
-If a divorcing couple can resolve matters between themselves with the help of a neutral third party called a mediator, they can save legal fees on divorce litigation and avoid the nastiness of a court battle with a former romantic partner.
+The use of mediation in divorce cases has become more common.
+If a divorcing couple can resolve matters between themselves with the help of a neutral third party called a mediator, they can save legal fees on divorce litigation.
+They can avoid the nastiness of a litigated divorce with their former partner.

-Many states now require couples to try to mediate their differences before taking certain cases to court.
+Many states now require divorcing couples to try court-ordered mediation before taking certain cases to court.

 Before attending a mediation session, it's crucial to understand your position by asking: